Skip to Main Content

 25% post-tax model

 So much for gross income-based estimates.
-But much of your net income — that is, your take-home pay — should go towards mortgage payments?
+But how much of your net income — that is, your take-home pay — should go toward mortgage payments?
 Here, you can use the 25 percent post-tax model.
 This is another way to consider your debt load and what you can afford.

 With this model, no more than 25 percent of your after-tax income goes toward your monthly mortgage payments.
 For example, if your monthly take-home pay (after taxes) is $4,000, that means up to $1,000 can be spent on your mortgage payment.

-This might be a more viable model to go by if you something notably affecting your take-home pay, like wage garnishment or aggressive retirement savings.
-And of course if you want a real daily sense of your cash flow.
+This net income model might be more viable to go by if something is notably affecting your take-home pay, like wage garnishment or aggressive retirement savings.
+It’s also ideal if you want a real daily sense of your cash flow.

 As we mentioned, these lending standards are traditional rules of thumb.
 But these are far from traditional times in the U.S. housing market.

-The percentage of a prospective homebuyer's median household income needed to make the average mortgage payment (principal and interest), as of July 2023
+The percentage of a prospective homebuyer’s median household income needed to purchase the average-priced home, as of August 2024.

-The third-quarter 2023 U.S. Home Affordability Report by AATOM, another real estate data analysis firm, found the portion of average local wages consumed by major expenses on median-priced, single-family homes has grown in 99 percent of the 578 counties analyzed.
-“While lenders will often push the 28 percent rule, especially if buyers have lots of financial resources outside of wages, we now are seeing fully three-quarters of markets around the country pushing the basic lending benchmark,” noted ATTOM CEO Rob Barber, in a statement accompanying the survey.
+The second-quarter 2024 U.S. Home Affordability Report by AATOM, another real estate data analysis firm, found the portion of average local wages consumed by major expenses on median-priced, single-family homes was deemed unaffordable in about 80 percent of the 589 counties analyzed.

 How do lenders determine my mortgage payment?